footy-fc/d33m/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-For now the focus for d33m will be /football related content and features with focus on the English Premier League and Champions League.
+For now, the focus for d33m will be /football related content and features with a focus on the English Premier League and Champions League.
 A design goal is to keep the app as simple as possible and to not add too many features.
-No backend database is used although Privy does store some data for the wallet users.
-If there is a an elegant way to eliminate this dependency and the Warpcast dependency it will be implemented.
+No backend database is used, although Privy does store some data for wallet users.
+If there is an elegant way to eliminate this dependency and the Warpcast dependency, it will be implemented.
 The app is built with Next.js, React, and Tailwind.

 This code base is nearly 2 years old now and has gone through 5 major changes in how hubs are accessed and users are authenticated.
 There were a lot of experiments run and hopefully removed prior to this public release.
 The code is a bit of a [Winchester Mystery House](https://winchestermysteryhouse.com/timeline/).
 I plan to clean it up in the future and you're welcome to help!
 The idea is to make this a community project and to have fun with it, learn, and build something cool.
 Minimal coordination is a goal.
 All experience levels are welcome to contribute.